 9. An insulated cup like a Hydroflask or Yeti

-Lots of plastic is used at all-inclusive resorts, and let’s be honest, those tiny plastic cups don’t hold much anyway.
-By bringing your own, you’ll be saving both plastic and trips to the pool bar.
+Lots of plastic is used at all-inclusive resorts.
+Some resorts are going with reusable options, but let’s be honest; those tiny plastic (reusable or not) cups don’t hold much anyway.
+You’ll save both plastic and trips to the pool bar by bringing your own.

 10. A lounge for the pool

-A small float or Water Hammock to use in the pool or ocean can be a fantastic thing to have.
+A small float or Water Hammock to use in the pool or even the ocean can be fantastic.
 Just remember not to be rude in a crowded pool.
+Whenever we travel, someone always asks if I got my water hammock at the resort.
+Strangely, most resorts don’t sell them, so make sure to stock up before you leave!

 If you want to be extra, bring some of these: